pengkenlim/LSTrAP-denovo/README.md

 Due to the large size of some RNA-seq libraries, RNA-seq gunzipped FASTQs are partially downloaded to the same file size before pseudoalignment using Kallisto to improve runtime.
 Using the `--filesizelimit` option, user can specify the file size to partially download.
 Accessions that do not exceed the specifed limit will be downloaded in full.

 **Step 2.
-(SelectAccessions.py): Specifying total library size of representative accessions to download for each cluster**
+(SelectAccessions.py): Specifying total library size for each cluster for downloading of representative RNA-seq accessions**

-# Quality control and clustering options for Step 2 (SelectAccessions.py)
+# Quality control and clustering options for Step 2
 **Pseudoalignment rate for quality control of RNA-seq accessions**

+Mention interquartile range (IQR) and refer to users to DOI

 `--pseudoalignment_threshold`